edgard/murailobot/memory-bank/activeContext.md

 - Batch Processing: Include detailed statistics (processed/saved counts) in logs and responses
 - Error Recovery: Implement graceful degradation with partial success handling in batch operations
 - Concurrency Management: Use proper timeout contexts for long-running operations with clear duration
-- AI Prompting: Explicitly instruct the model on desired output formatting, including what *not* to include (e.g., input prefixes).
+- AI Prompting: Explicitly instruct the model on desired output formatting, including what _not_ to include (e.g., input prefixes).
+Parameterize `MentionSystemInstructionHeader` for bot identity.
+Apply strict guidelines for `ProfileAnalyzerSystemInstruction` regarding data preservation and trait quality (brevity, max traits, consolidation).
 - Enrich configuration struct at runtime with dynamic data (e.g., BotInfo) when feasible.
+- Continue maintaining clean code and removing unused components as the project evolves.

 **Learnings & Project Insights**

 - Consolidated error handling in batch operations significantly improves robustness and maintainability
 - Statistical reporting (processed/saved counts) provides valuable operational insights
 - Context timeout management is critical for AI operations which may hang indefinitely